jyothich12/SriJyothiChinta.github.io/README.md

 # My Portfolio

-This is a web project developed as part of a Web Application Development course.
-The website is designed to present the skills and knowledge acquired in the course and to demonstrate skills in various web technologies and programming languages.
+This is a web project showcasing my expertise in full-stack development, built as part of my professional and academic journey in Computer Science.
+The website serves as an interactive portfolio, demonstrating my proficiency in various web technologies, programming languages, and software development practices.

 **Features**

 - Responsive design  adapts to different screen sizes
 - Dynamic content that can be easily updated
-- Interactive elements such as forms, buttons and menus
+- Interactive elements such as forms, buttons, menus and a Tic-Tac-Toe game.
-- Security measures such as input validation

 **Technologies Used**

 - HTML5 and CSS3 for the front-end